 LNT: Duties are to patrol for MOOP (Material Out Of Place) twice a day, remind people at end of campout to pack everything out, and to patrol their area for small MOOP.

-Pre-setup Crew: Volunteers for pre-event setup for Thursday November 7.
+Pre-setup Crew: Volunteers for pre-event setup for DAY TO BE DETERMINED.
 Volunteers for this position will be allowed to camp overnight.
 This way you don’t need to return home and then come back the next day for the event.

 Effigy Crew: Volunteers for effigy assembly on-site the weekend before: Volunteers for this position should be able to lift and carry at least 50 pounds.

-Media: We are looking for a volunteer to film the fire spinning performance and effigy burn on Saturday, November 9.
+Media: We are looking for a volunteer to film the fire spinning performance and effigy burn on DAY TO BE DETERMINED.
 Ideal candidate should have their own equipment.

 Fire Performers: Fire spinning on Saturday before effigy burns.
 Volunteers for this position must already have experience in fire spinning.
 You will need to bring your own fire spinning props, and recruit your own fire spinning safety person.

 Land Clearing Crew: Land preparation weekend before.
 We will be picking up dead branches, raking camping areas, and doing some tree trimming.
 This work will be happening alongside of the effigy build, so we will start with the effigy burn site.
 We will be burning the debris.
 If you would like to camp on Saturday night in order to volunteer for both days, you are welcome to do so, but you must bring all of your own camping supplies and equipment, as well as food, food storage and food preparation equipment.

 Panel M.C’s: We are looking for volunteers who would like to create and deliver their own panel/discussion activity during the event.
 You will need to self-market to find individuals who would like to attend your panel activity.